swiftlang/swift/README.md

     git clone git@github.com:martine/ninja.git

-You can also use a third-party packaging tool like [Homebrew](http://brew.sh) to install the CMake and Ninja on OS X:
+You can also use a third-party packaging tool like [Homebrew](http://brew.sh) to install CMake and Ninja on OS X:

     brew install cmake ninja